Dungyichao/Polyester-Yarn-Microscopic-Image-Data-Analysis/README.md

 https://www.youtube.com/watch?v=nLfzH4xOVqo

-### Problem Need to be Solved <br />
+# Problem Need to be Solved <br />

-The edge detection result is not ideal for some of the pictures given by our quality control department.
+The edge detection result is not ideal for some of the pictures given by our quality control department which lead to poor circle detection.
 Some bad image conversion result are as the following. <br />

 <p align="center">
 <img src="/Image/readme/bad3.JPG" height="75%" width="75%">